MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 ### -RecentOnly
 The RecentOnly switch returns a list of the most recently modified cases of the specified case type.
 You don't need to specify a value with this switch.

-This switch is used to display data in the "Recently cases" widget that's displayed in the compliance centers for some of the features that use compliance case objects.
+This switch is used to display data in the "Recent cases" widget that's displayed in the compliance centers for some of the features that use compliance case objects.

 ```yaml
 Type: SwitchParameter